farshard/Lowkey-Llama/docs/api.md

-# API Documentation
+# Local LLM API Documentation

+## Overview

-The Local LLM Chat Interface provides a RESTful API for integrating local language models into your applications.
+The Local LLM API provides a RESTful interface for interacting with local language models through Ollama.
+The API is built with FastAPI and provides endpoints for text generation, model management, and system health checks.

 ## Base URL